marjoleinF/viewinteract/README.md

 viewinteract: an R package for generating rules capturing cross-view interactions
 =================================================================================

 The main function is `get_rules()`.
-It takes a list of views as input; it outputs a list containing two matrices of 0-1 coded indicator variables (`rules_main`, which contains single-condition rules, that is: main effects; `rules_interact`, which contains two-condition rules for capturing cross-view interactions) and `dictionary`, which provides the conditions of the rules in the two matrices.
+It takes a list of views and a response variable as input; it outputs a list containing two lists: `rules` and `dictionaries`.
+The former contains three matrices of 0-1 coded indicator variables: `view1` and `view2`, which contain single-condition rules, based on the input variables from the respective views.
+If the views were supplied as a named list, these matrices will be names after the views they were generated from.
+Furthermore, `rules` contains a matrix `interact`, which contains rules with two conditions, each from a different view, thereby accomodating cross-view interactions.
+The `dictionaries` list contains objects with the same name and provides the conditions and further information on each of the rules in the `rules` matrices.

 Example: Generating rules for two views of airquality data
 ----------------------------------------------------------